-- Secrets: The family secret is that the parents are not meeting the children's emotional needs or they are abusive in some way.
+- Secrets.
+The family secret is that the parents are not meeting the children's emotional needs, or that they are abusive in some way.
 This is the norm in the narcissistic family.
-The message to the children: "Don't tell the outside world…pretend everything is fine."
+The message to the children: "Don't tell the outside world—pretend everything is fine."

-- Image: The narcissistic family is all about image.
-The message is: "We are bigger, better, have no problems, and we must put on the face of perfection."
+- Image.
+The narcissistic family is all about image.
+The message is: "We are bigger, better, have no problems, and must put on the face of perfection."
 Children get the messages: "What would the neighbors think?"
 "What would the relatives think?"
 What would our friends think?"
-These are common fears in the family.
-"Always put a smile on that pretty little face."
+These are common fears in the family: "Always put a smile on that pretty little face."

-- Negative Messages: Children are given spoken and unspoken messages that get internalized.
-Those messages typically are: "You're not good enough."
-"You don't measure up."
-"You are valued for what you do rather than for who you are."
+- Negative Messages.
+Children are given spoken and unspoken messages that get internalized, typically: "You're not good enough"; "You don't measure up"; "You are valued for what you do rather than for who you are."

-- Lack of Parental Hierarchy: In healthy families, there is a strong parental hierarchy where the parents are in charge and shining love, light, guidance, and direction down to the children.
-In narcissistic families, the hierarchy is non-existent.
-The children are there to serve parental needs.
+- Lack of Parental Hierarchy.
+In healthy families, there is a strong parental hierarchy in which the parents are in charge and shining love, light, guidance, and direction down to the children.
+In narcissistic families, this hierarchy is non-existent; the children are there to serve parental needs.

-- Lack of Effective Communication: The most common type of communication in narcissistic families is through triangulation.
-This is where information is told through one party about another in hopes it will get back to the other party.
+- Lack of Effective Communication.
+The most common means of communication in narcissistic families is triangulation.
 Information is not direct.
-Family members talk about each other to other members of the family, but don't confront the individuals directly.
-Alas, causing the creation of passive-aggressive behavior, tension, and mistrust among family members.
+It is told through one party about another in hopes it will get back to the other party.
+Family members talk about each other to other members of the family, but don't confront each other directly.
+This creates passive-aggressive behavior, tension, and mistrust.
 When communication is direct, it is often in the form of anger or rage.

-- Unclear Boundaries: There are few boundaries in the narcissistic family.
+- Unclear Boundaries.
+There are few boundaries in the narcissistic family.
 Children's feelings are not considered important.
-Diaries are read, physical boundaries not kept, and emotional boundaries not respected.
+Private diaries are read, physical boundaries are not kept, and emotional boundaries are not respected.
 The right to privacy is not typically a part of the family history.

-- One Parent Narcissistic, the Other Orbiting: If one parent is narcissistic, it is common for the other parent to have to revolve around the narcissist to keep the marriage intact.
-Many times the other parent has redeeming qualities to give to the children, but is tied up meeting the needs of the narcissistic spouse.
-This often leaves the children's needs unmet.
+- One Parent Narcissistic, the Other Orbiting.
+If one parent is narcissistic, it is common for the other parent to have to revolve around the narcissist to keep the marriage intact.
+Often, this other parent has redeeming qualities to offer the children, but is tied up meeting the needs of the narcissistic spouse, leaving the children's needs unmet.
 Who is there for them?

-- Siblings Not Encouraged to Be Close: In healthy families, we encourage our children to be loving and close to each other.
+- Siblings Not Encouraged to Be Close.
+In healthy families, we encourage our children to be loving and close to each other.
 In narcissistic families, children are pitted against each other and taught competition.
 There is a constant comparison of who is doing better and who is not.
-Some children are favored or seen as the golden child and others become the scape-goat for the parents projected negative feelings.
+Some are favored or seen as "the golden child," and others become the scapegoat for a parent's projected negative feelings.
 Siblings in narcissistic families rarely grow up feeling emotionally connected to each other.

-- Feelings: Feelings are denied and not discussed.
+- Feelings.
+Feelings are denied and not discussed.
 Children are not taught to embrace their emotions and process them in realistic ways.
-They are taught to stuff, repress, and are told their feelings don't matter.
+They are taught to stuff and repress them, and are told their feelings don't matter.
 Narcissistic parents are typically not in touch with their own feelings and therefore project them onto others.
 This causes a lack of accountability and honesty, not to mention other psychological disorders.
 If we don't process feelings, they do leak out in other unhealthy ways.

-- "Not Good Enough" Messages: These messages come across loud and clear in the narcissistic family.
-Some parents actually speak this message in various ways and others just model it to the children.
-Even with arrogant and boastful behavior, under the veneer of a narcissist is a self-loathing psyche that gets passed to the child.
+- "Not Good Enough" Messages.
+These messages come across loud and clear in the narcissistic family.
+Some parents actually speak this message in various ways; others just model it to the children.
+Even if they display arrogant and boastful behavior, under the veneer of a narcissist is a self-loathing psyche—that gets passed to the child.

-- Dysfunction Obvious or Covert: In narcissist families, the dynamics can be seen or disguised.
-The dysfunction displayed in violent and abusive homes is usually obvious.
-Emotional and psychological abuse, as well as neglectful parenting, is often hidden.
-Where the drama is not displayed as openly to the outside world, it is just as, if not, more damaging to the children.
+- Dysfunction—Obvious or Covert.
+In narcissist families, the dynamics can be seen or disguised.
+The dysfunction displayed in violent and abusive homes is usually obvious, but emotional and psychological abuse, as well as neglectful parenting, are often hidden.
+While the drama is not displayed as openly to the outside world, it is just as, if not, more damaging to the children.